Chaoses-Ib/DirectoryOpus/Manual/release_history/opus13_detailed/customize.md

   - Hotkeys can turn on "Allow additional qualifiers" to make them less strict.
     - For example, a Shift+X hotkey won't normally trigger if <kbd>Ctrl</kbd> is also held down, but will with the new option.
     - Commands in hotkeys can test if extra keys are held down.
-    - This lets you assign a command \<ib:inline-code\>`Go UP USEQUALKEYS`\</ib:inline-code\> to a single hotkey, such as Backspace.
+    - This lets you assign a command `Go UP USEQUALKEYS` to a single hotkey, such as Backspace.
 Shift+Backspace, Ctrl+Backspace and Alt+Backspace will also launch it, and the function will be able to see which qualifiers were held down when it was launched.
-    - The same applies to functions that use \<ib:inline-code\>`@keydown`\</ib:inline-code\> to test which keys are held down.
+    - The same applies to functions that use `@keydown` to test which keys are held down.
   - Normally, commands do not see a hotkey's explicitly specified keys as being down:
     - That would make it impossible to run some commands (intended for toolbars) on some keys, since the keys would change what the commands do.
     - Since those keys must be down for the hotkey to trigger at all, conditional logic based on them usually doesn't make sense.